-- Our SSW distance program is delivered through synchronous teaching (i.e., classes are scheduled throughout the week and students are expected to attend a live teaching session).
+- Our SSW distance program is delivered through synchronous teaching (i.e., classes are scheduled throughout the week and students are expected to attend as scheduled).
 It is important to note that all classes that have lab components (and some others) have mandatory attendance and participation to be successful in the course. - Students who are in our distance program must have a working camera and microphone on their device.
-This is mandatory for our distance program as it will allow students to participate and engage with classmates and the course material. - Our distance students can do their placements in their city/town of their choice, but placements are done in person.
+This is mandatory for our distance program as it will allow students to participate and engage with classmates and the course material as well as allow instructors to assess expected course outcomes - Our distance students can do their placements in their city/town of their choice.
+Students are responsible for finding and securing their own placements.
+These placements will be approved by the placement coordinator prior to a student accepting.
 Placements are completed in the last semester of our program.